write-the-docs-quorum/quorum-meetups/README.md

 name: QRRM.

-Write the Docs is running the Quorum program as a pilot in the U.S. East Coast region for 2021.
-If the pilot program is successful and there is sufficient interest, Quorum might expand to the U.S. West Coast and EMEA regions later in 2021 or 2022.
+Write the Docs is running the Quorum program as a pilot in the U.S. East Coast region and U.S. West Coast regions for 2021.
+If the pilot program is successful and there is sufficient interest, the program might expand to EMEA regions later.

 The following U.S. East Coast and Central meetups are currently participating in
 Quorum: